Estimated reading time: 15 minutes

-I get quite a few of these every day and pick some of the best to feature right here.
+I get quite a few of these daily and pick some of the best to feature here.

-- Wifi access to estate after spouse passed away– It’s important to have and Emergency Budget Binder which I’m already working on.
+- Wifi access to the estate after the spouse passed away- It’s essential to have an Emergency Budget Binder, which I’m already working on.

 - How many chocolate chips should be in a cookie? – Haha, as many as you’d like.

-- Need budget help – You came to the right place as there’s lots of great information on CBB
+- Need budget help – You came to the right place, as there’s great information on CBB.

 - Wife keeps stealing money – Time to have a couple’s meeting